Adult Outpatient Services

-Phoenix House’s adult outpatient services are a comprehensive array of substance abuse and mental health programs–all using evidence-based practices–delivered in safe, supportive, CARF-accredited settings.
+Phoenix House’s adult outpatient services are a comprehensive array of substance abuse and mental health programs – all using evidence-based practices – delivered in safe, supportive, CARF-accredited settings.
 Within our continuum of care, every client is treated with compassion, dignity, and respect, and our services emphasize each client’s self-esteem and individuality.
-Our goal is to help each individual maintain lasting recovery and become a productive member of society.
+Our goal is to help each individual maintain lasting recovery from drug or alcohol addiction and become a productive member of society.

 All of our regions offer outpatient screening and assessment.
 Our services include individual, family, and group counseling addressing substance abuse, family dynamics, physical effects of drugs, grief/loss, and how to sustain a successful recovery.
 We employ case management, life skills classes, and self-help groups to promote and maintain recovery.
 Phoenix House facilities may also offer one or more of the following services: clinically managed detoxification, medical and dental care, family therapy, job training, psychiatric evaluation, mental health services, referral services, recovery support services, alcohol awareness and Driving Under the Influence (DUI) treatment programs, and specialized programs for underserved groups such as women, Latinos, and veterans.

 Clients receiving outpatient treatment may enter intensive (nine hours or more a week) or traditional (fewer than nine hours a week) outpatient programs directly, after residential treatment, or while living in our sober living facilities.
 All services are delivered in a step-down fashion, diminishing in intensity as the client progresses through treatment.
 We offer flexible scheduling with day and evening hours for working clients and clients attending school.